Alcohol Misuse and Suicide Risk

-Suicide, suicidal ideation, and suicidal attempts are major concerns for people who abuse alcohol, as alcohol use can lead to impaired judgment, decreased inhibitions, and impulsiveness.
+Suicide, suicidal ideation, and suicidal attempts are major concerns for individuals who misuse alcohol, as alcohol use can lead to impaired judgment, decreased inhibitions, and impulsiveness.

-When discussing suicide, it’s important to be aware of different terms: suicide is death caused by behaviors you engage in with the intent to die, suicidal attempts are potentially injurious behaviors that are intended to cause death but ultimately do not, and suicidal ideation involves planning for or otherwise contemplating suicide.1
+When discussing suicide, it’s important to be aware of different terms: suicide is death caused by behaviors you engage in with the intent to die, suicidal ideation involves planning for or otherwise contemplating suicide, and suicidal attempts are potentially injurious behaviors that are intended to cause death but ultimately do not.1

 If you (or someone you care about) have thoughts of self-harm or are thinking of taking action to hurt yourself, you should know that help is available and that you’re not alone.
 There is always a place to turn, no matter how dire or hopeless your situation may seem in the moment.

-Reaching out for assistance and seeking appropriate treatment for alcohol abuse is one of the best ways to obtain support, overcome the addiction to alcohol, and prevent suicide.
+Reaching out for assistance and seeking appropriate treatment for alcohol misuse is one of the best ways to obtain support, overcome the addiction to alcohol, and prevent suicide.

 Scope of the Problem

 Suicide is a serious global health issue and one of the biggest preventable causes of death in the United States.
-According to the World Health Organization (WHO), close to 800,000 people commit suicide each year around the world.2 Globally, there’s approximately one death every 40 seconds from suicide.3
+According to the World Health Organization (WHO), over 700,000 people commit suicide each year around the world.2 Globally, there’s approximately one death every 40 seconds from suicide.3

-In the United States, there were more than 47,000 deaths due to suicide in 2017.1 Suicide is the second leading cause of death for people between the ages of 10 and 34 and the fourth leading cause of death for those between ages 35 and 54.1
+In the United States, there were more than 45,000 deaths due to suicide in 2020.1 Suicide is the second leading cause of death for people between the ages of 10–14 and 25–34 and the fourth leading cause of death for those between ages 35–54.1

-According to the National Survey on Drug Use and Health, around 4% of adults aged 18 or older had serious thoughts of suicide in the past 12 months.5 Past survey results have indicated that firearms were the most common method of suicide among men, while women were more likely to commit suicide by poisoning (which includes drugs and alcohol).1
+According to the National Survey on Drug Use and Health, around 4% of adults aged 18 or older had serious thoughts of suicide in the past 12 months.5 Past survey results have indicated that firearms were the most common method of suicide among both men and women.1

 Certain populations have a higher risk of suicide.
 These include American Indians, Alaska Natives, people who have lost someone to suicide, people involved in the criminal justice and child welfare systems, people who engage in self-harming behaviors, people who have medical conditions, people with mental health and/or substance use disorders, members of the LGBT community, veterans and members of the armed forces, men in midlife, and older men.5

-How Prevalent is Substance Abuse and Suicide in the US?
+How Prevalent Is Substance Misuse and Suicide in the United States?

 Suicide is one of the major causes of death in the U.S. among people who struggle with a substance use disorder (SUD).5 Although there’s a well-established connection between suicide and alcohol use, less is known about the relationship between suicide and other types of substance abuse.4 There is some indication, however, that the number of substances being used may more closely predict suicide than the specific types of substances a person uses.5

-Previous estimates from the CDC have indicated that approximately 22% of suicides involve blood alcohol content (BAC) levels at or above the legal limit.5 The CDC has also indicated that 20% of suicides involve opioids (such as heroin and prescription opioid painkillers), 10.2% marijuana use, 4.6% cocaine use, and 3.4% amphetamine use.5
+Previous estimates from the Centers for Disease Control and Prevention (CDC) have indicated that approximately 22% of suicides involve blood alcohol content (BAC) levels at or above the legal limit.5 The CDC has also indicated that 20% of suicides involve opioids (such as heroin and prescription opioid painkillers), 10.2% marijuana use, 4.6% cocaine use, and 3.4% amphetamine use.5

 Between 2000 and 2018, there were 1,677,435 suicide attempts among people aged 10–25 that involved self-poisoning.
 The most serious outcomes were due to the use of over-the-counter analgesics (e.g., acetaminophen), antidepressants, antihistamines, and antipsychotics.6

-How Does Alcohol Abuse Affect Suicide and Suicidal Attempts?
+How Does Alcohol Misuse Affect Suicide and Suicidal Attempts?

-People who have co-occurring mood disorders (particularly depressive disorders) and struggle with alcohol abuse may have a relatively higher risk of suicide than those with no mental health issues, and this risk may become more pronounced with age.9 This is particularly true in middle-aged and older men.9
+People who have co-occurring mood disorders (particularly depressive disorders) and struggle with alcohol misuse may have a relatively higher risk of suicide than those with no mental health issues, and this risk may become more pronounced with age.8 This is particularly true in middle-aged and older men.8

-Whether you’re seeking treatment for yourself or you’re concerned about a loved one, know that there are many ways to help prevent suicide and stop alcohol abuse.
-Many people in similar situations have benefited from a combination of mental health and substance abuse treatment.
+Whether you’re seeking treatment for yourself or you’re concerned about a loved one, know that there are many ways to help prevent suicide and stop alcohol misuse.
+Many people in similar situations have benefited from a combination of mental health and substance use disorder treatment.

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), specific programs that provide support and life skills training have been shown to help protect people from both suicide and substance abuse.5 Identifying and treating alcoholism is a crucial component of suicide prevention.3 A failure to identify specific alcohol-related disorders can result in both increased morbidity and mortality of those at risk of suicide.
-3
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), specific programs that provide support and life skills training have been shown to help protect people from both suicide and substance misuse.5 Identifying and treating alcohol misuse is a crucial component of suicide prevention.3 A failure to identify specific alcohol-related disorders can result in both increased morbidity and mortality of those at risk of suicide.3

-Behavioral approaches to treating alcoholism should also incorporate specific therapeutic elements, including social skills training, goal setting, and education on relapse prevention.
-Evidence-based approaches used to treat alcoholism include:11
+Behavioral approaches to treating alcohol use disorder should also incorporate specific therapeutic elements, including social skills training, goal setting, and education on relapse prevention.
+Evidence-based approaches used to treat alcoholism include:10

 - Brief Interventions: These are short and time-limited approaches where a counselor provides personalized feedback about your habits and risks and helps you identify goals for treatment so you can form a plan to stop drinking.

-- Cognitive-Behavioral Therapy: This form of therapy can be applied in either one-on-one or small group settings.
+- Cognitive Behavioral Therapy: This form of therapy can be applied in either one-on-one or small group settings.
 It aims to help people identify maladaptive thoughts, feelings, and behaviors that can contribute to problematic patterns of drinking.
-The goal is to help people develop healthier thoughts and coping skills so they can better decrease their drinking behavior or avoid a relapse in the future.
+The goal is to help people develop healthier thoughts and coping skills so they can decrease their drinking behavior or avoid a future relapse.

 - Motivational Enhancement Therapy: This is a short-term treatment to increase a person’s motivation to stop drinking.
 People work with a therapist to discuss the pros and cons of seeking treatment, work to build confidence, form a treatment plan to stop drinking, and develop the skills needed to stick with it.